 To experience an effective search it is important to know what type of job you are seeking.
-If you are not sure or have no idea, the Career Center offers Focus-2 and the Myers- Briiggs Type Indicator (MBTI) to help you define the most suitable career for you.
+If you are not sure or have no idea, the Center for Career Development offers Focus-2 and the Myers- Briiggs Type Indicator (MBTI) to help you define the most suitable career for you.

 - Build your Resume using Keywords

 Keywords are used by recruiters to search their databases of résumés.
 These words are simply the qualifications and skills required by the employer.
 Including these keywords in your résumé may increase the chances of your résumé coming up in a search result.
-For assistance with developing your résumé, check out the résumé tutorial and/or set an appointment with a Career Center consultant.
+For assistance with developing your résumé, check out the résumé tutorial and/or set an appointment with a Center for Career Development consultant.

 Networking is the most effective method of finding job leads.
 Join a professional organization and attend local chapter meetings.
 Talk to friends, neighbors and former supervisors to discover job leads; remember whenever you speak to or meet someone you are building a network.
 Utilize LinkedIn to network and search for jobs.
-Attend events hosted by the Career Center.
+Attend events hosted by the Center for Career Development.

 Volunteering is a great way to update your skills, lift your spirits, and network while conducting a job search.
-Contact the Community Service Coordinator in the Career Center to find volunteer opportunities.
+Contact the Community Service Coordinator in the Center for Career Development to find volunteer opportunities.
 Attend the Annual Fall Community Service Fair to meet with representatives from non-profit organizatios in the area.

 - Attend Career Fairs

 Career fairs are excellent opportunities to meet hiring managers and recruiters in person.
-The Career Center sponsors and promotes area career fairs.
+The Center for Career Development sponsors and promotes area career fairs.
 Stay alert and check out upcomming events and how to prepare for a career fair.

 - Research Employers